Analysis | Trump blames blue states for the coronavirus death toll — but most recent deaths have been in red states

-“This was a prediction that if we do a really good job, we’ll be at about 100,000 and — 100,000 to 240,000 deaths and we’re below that substantially and we’ll see what comes out,” he said.
+“This was a prediction that if we do a really good job, we’ll be at about 100,000 and — 100,000 to 240,000 deaths, and we’re below that substantially, and we’ll see what comes out,” he said.
 “But that would be if we did a good job.
 If the not-so-good job was done, you’d be between 1.5 million — I remember these numbers so well — and 2.2 million.
 That’s quite a difference.”

 For what it’s worth, we are not below 240,000 deaths substantially.
-Instead, the country has seen at least 193,000 deaths, a figure that is likely an underestimation.
-For example, the country has seen 263,000 more deaths in 2020 than would have been expected based on the past several years.
-If those are attributable to the coronavirus, we’ve already moved out of good-job territory.
+Instead, the country has seen at least 193,000 deaths, a figure that is probably an underestimation.
+For example, there have been 263,000 more deaths in the United States in 2020 than would have been expected based on the past several years.
+If those are attributable to the novel coronavirus, we’ve already moved out of good-job territory.

-But, of course, Trump wanted to reinforce that this was not his fault.
+But of course, Trump wanted to reinforce that this was not his fault.

 “So we’re down in this territory,” Trump continued, “and that’s despite the fact that the blue states had had tremendous death rates.
 If you take the blue states out, we’re at a level that I don’t think anybody in the world would be at.
 We’re really at a very low level.
-But some of the states, they were blue states and blue state managed.”
+But some of the states, they were blue states and blue state-managed.”

-It is true that the early surge in deaths was heavily weighted toward states which had voted for Hillary Clinton in 2016.
-New York and New Jersey in particular saw hundreds of deaths a day in April, quickly contributing to the country’s total number of fatalities.
+It is true that the early surge in deaths was heavily weighted toward states that had voted for Hillary Clinton in 2016.
+New York and New Jersey in particular recorded hundreds of deaths a day in April, quickly contributing to the country’s total number of fatalities.

-Over time, though, the percentage of total deaths which have occurred in blue states has dropped.
-The most recent data, through Tuesday, indicate that about 53 percent of deaths have occurred in blue states — meaning that 47 percent have occurred in red ones.
+Over time, though, the percentage of total deaths that have occurred in blue states has dropped.
+The most recent data, through Tuesday, indicates that about 53 percent of deaths have occurred in blue states — meaning that 47 percent have occurred in red ones.

 In other words, more than 90,000 deaths have occurred in red states.
 If that were the country’s total, we would have seen the second-most number of deaths globally, trailing only Brazil.
 The United States would still be responsible for 11 percent of global deaths, despite constituting only about 4 percent of the world’s population.